thin-edge/tedge-rugix-image/README.md

     If an image has Wifi credentials baked in, then you should not make this image public, as it would expose your credentials!

-4. Create the image (including downloading the supported base Raspberry Pi image) using:
+4. Create the image

     ```sh
-    just build-pi4
+    just SYSTEM=tedge-raspios-arm64-tryboot build-image
     ```

-    Alternatively, you can use any of the image names defined in the `rugpi-bakery.toml` file, where the image name is part of the `images.*` key.
-For example, for `images.rpi-tryboot-containers`, the `IMAGE` name would be `rpi-tryboot`.
-You can then build the image using the following command:

-    ```sh
-    just IMAGE=rpi-tryboot-containers build
+5. Using the path to the image shown in the console to flash the image to the device.

+6. Build the update bundle for Over-the-Air Updates

     ```

-5. Using the path to the image shown in the console to flash the image to the Raspberry Pi.

-6. Subsequent A/B updates can be done using Cumulocity IoT or the local Rugpi interface on (localhost:8088)

-    **Notes**

-    You can apply image updates via the device's localhost:8088 interface, however you will have to expand the `.xz` image file to a `.img` file.
+    just SYSTEM=tedge-raspios-arm64-tryboot build-bundle
+    ```

+    **Note:** A Rugix update bundle will have the `.rugixb` suffix in its filename

-For further information on Rugpi, checkout the [quick start guide](https://oss.silitics.com/rugpi/docs/getting-started).
+For further information on Rugix, checkout the [quick start guide](https://oss.silitics.com/rugix/docs/getting-started).

-### Building images including thin-edge.io main
+### Building images/bundles including thin-edge.io main

 To build an image with the latest pre-release version from the [main channel](https://thin-edge.github.io/thin-edge.io/contribute/package-hosting/#pre-releases), set the following environment variable in the `.env` file in your project: